Dub1n/SVR-GUI/README.md

 Troubleshooting
 ===============

+Do not close the plots before they automatically close, otherwise they might not be able to be saved or displayed in the app

+Try to store the application folder in a path that does not contain any whitespaces (spaces in the folder names) as this may cause issues.

 Do not delete any of the .dll files from the folder the app is stored in or else it won't work.